krohnta/adventofcode/README.md

 2019-11-30: One week, and I've gotten 22 points so far for 2015.
 And now I'm really getting to the point where I don't understand the problem (i.e. day 7 with logic gates and bitwise operations) or have an idea about a useful data structure but don't understand how to handle that structure (i.e. day 16 with Aunt Sue where I'd like to use dictionaries - I understand the theory but I have serious issues in implementing even reading the input data).

 I guess I'll pause 2015 for now and wait for 2019 to begin tomorrow morning.

+2019-12-07: Work takes its toll, and while I often got to read the puzzle in the morning, I did not have the time to think about it during the day.
+And in the evenings, there was other stuff to do or I was already too tired to think about anything anymore.
+However, today I wanted to get day 3, part 2 to work (after lots of trial and error during last week's evenings), and it took me almost an hour of fiddling around with my code until I needed to google some Python functionality – and then notice that I have no internet access.
+Enjoy the little things :) And yes, that code is still far from enjoyable.
+I should probably do more list comprehension.